List of Star Wars species (F–J): Gorax

 The Goraxes are a race of behemoths from the forest moon of Endor.
 They can grow up to more than 98 feet in height and dwell on high crags far from the forests of the forest moon.
 They are mentioned in the Illustrated Star Wars Universe book and one appears as an antagonist in the Caravan of Courage: An Ewok Adventure movie.
 They are humanoid, with primate-like faces and narrow chins, as well as enormous ears which are highly sensitive to noises made by small animals.
 They communicate through grumbling noises.
 The Goraxes wear fur clothes.
 They are primitive and powerful and frequently make raids on Ewok villages, where they smash through walls and kidnap Ewoks for pets, although the Goraxes usually forget to feed them or crush the unfortunate Ewoks.
 They hunt at night, since their eyes are sensitive to bright light.
 The Gorax is solitary and usually doesn't run into others.
 The only bond it has is with its pet boar wolves.

-Gorith

-The Gorith are a tall humanoid race with a large beaked head.
-Their skin tone ranges from blues to greens.
-Their home planet is Gorithia; a mostly aquatic world.
-They are very independent from the rest of the universe and are not part of the Galactic Republic.
-Notable Gorith include Jedi Master Ottarious and his padawan Petirus Metris.